Uses

 Talk to your doctor before using saluyot as alternative medicine, as dosage may vary from person to person, depending on factors such as age and health condition.

-Saluyot is a plant that can easily be grown in your backyard.
+You can easily grow saluyot in your backyard.
 It is also available in most local markets.

-Saluyot is also often used as an ingredient for stews and other viands.
-In Ilocos, saluyot is used as a main ingredient for dishes like dinengdeng and bulang-bulang.
+Saluyot is also an ingredient for stews and other viands.
+In Ilocos, saluyot is a main ingredient for dishes like dinengdeng and bulang-bulang.

 Learn more about herbal medicine here.